OWRC/interpolants/modelling/waterbudget/data.md

 ## Atmospheric Yield

 The data collected include total precipitation and snowmelt.
 Summing the two together would double count precipitation fallen as snow; the model, however does not account for snow, rather it relies on snowmelt as a forcing.
-Precipitation is parsed into rainfall and snowfall on the basis of a critical temperature ($T_\text{crit}$):
+Precipitation is parsed into rainfall and snowfall on the basis of a critical temperature $(T_\text{crit})$:

 $$
 \text{Rainfall}=